pympk/Use-GitHub-and-Git-in-VScode/README.md

 ### Merge Local Branches

-This is similar to [GitHub Pull Request](#github-pull-request), except the merge is done on branches in the local repository, where as GitHub Pull Request is merged on the branches in the GitHub repository.
+Merge local branches is similar to [GitHub Pull Request](#github-pull-request), except the merge is done on branches in the local repository, whereas with GitHub Pull Request, the merged done on branches in the GitHub repository.

 - Open Command Palette (Ctrl+Shift+P)
 - Type: **Git: Merge Branch**